Lionel68/minimal-mistakes/_posts/2020-07-29-fitting-scale-dependent-greta.markdown

 With the distance-decay approach one need to define a decay or weight function, for this post we will use the following half-normal kernel:

 $$ w_i = e^{- \frac{r_i ^ 2}{2 * \delta ^ 2}}$$

-where $w$ is the weight attributed to a ring $i$, $r$ is the radius of the ring and $\delta$ is the decay parameter to be estimated by the model.
+where _w_ is the weight attributed to a ring _i_, _r_ is the radius of the ring and $$\delta$$ is the decay parameter to be estimated by the model.

 The next step is to turn the weight function into a distance function:

 $$ d_i = \frac{w_i * a_i}{\sum_i w_i * a_i}$$

-where $a$ is the area of the ring (note that this can be extended to cases where the area of the ring differ between the observation).
+where _a_ is the area of the ring (note that this can be extended to cases where the area of the ring differ between the observation).
 The division is to ensure that the distance weight sum to one.

 Then we can derive the covariate as follow:

 $$ x_j = \sum_i d_i * X_{ij} $$

-where $X$ is a matrix with $i$ columns (one for each ring) and $j$ rows (one for each observations).
+where _X_ is a matrix with _i_ columns (one for each ring) and _j_ rows (one for each observations).

 The weighed covariate can then be plugged into a classical regression framework such as:

 $$ y \sim \mathcal{N}(\beta_0 + \beta_1 * x, \sigma) $$

 So we have the theory in place, let's see how to fit such a model in greta (check this [website](https://greta-stats.org/) for infos on the package), we will use for this a simulated dataset the you can generate following the code at the end of the post.